-Working at LeTourneau has been a bit of a homecoming for me.
+Working at LeTourneau has been a homecoming for me.
 I graduated from LETU in 2003 with a Bachelor of Science in Mathematics.
 From there I went to Baylor University and earned my Master of Science in Education, concentrating in Student Services Administration.
 In October of 2005, my wife Katie and I were married in her hometown in Wisconsin.
 We met here at LETU as students.
-I grew up in Baltimore, Maryland, for the first half of my childhood, then in Houston after my family moved to Texas.
+I grew up in Baltimore, Maryland for the first half of my childhood, then outside of Houston after my family moved to Texas.

-One of the things that I love about working in residence life is that things are always new.
+One of the things that I love about working in student life is that things are always new.
 Every year we get a new group of students who join our ranks that generally have no idea what life at LETU is all about.
-It is a fun process of welcoming those new students into our fold as they begin and continue to learn about life at college and life with our God.
+It is an amazing process to welcome new students into our fold as they begin and continue to learn about life at college and life with our God.
 It is a privilege that I have the opportunity to walk with and work with students in this formative time of their lives; but it is also sad on graduation day, as it is but a few years that we get to spend with each student.
 I feel that my role in relation to Housing and the Residence Halls is critical to students' growth as we attempt to create an environment that is both supportive and challenging for students; one that is clean, peaceful, and free of unnecessary distractions.